-- Azaleas pruned after flower and before the fourth of July.
+- Azaleas prune after flower and before the fourth of July.

-- Rose of Sharon like to be left alone for the coming winter, and cleaned up in the early spring.
+- Rose of Sharon likes to be left alone for the coming winter and cleaned up in the early spring.

 - Lavender Wait until March!
 Cut out any dead wood at the end of winter to ensure the best new flush for your lavender plants.